Le Mans Hypercar: Beginning of the Le Mans Hypercar class

 On 7 March 2019, it was announced that the FIA World Endurance Championship would adjust its criteria for the new prototype regulations, with manufacturers now being permitted to enter race cars derived from road-going hypercars.
 This was done after several manufacturers expressed interest in a closer alignment between their production and race activities, citing both budgetary and platform availability concerns.
 Subsequently, the target lap time of the new cars was increased from 3:20 to 3:30 and movable aerodynamic devices, originally planned to be allowed under the new regulations, were removed due to cost concerns.

-On the Friday prior to the 2019 24 Hours of Le Mans (14 June, 2019), the full technical regulations regarding the new class were unveiled at the race's press conference.
-The regulations were teamed with the announcement of Toyota Gazoo Racing and Aston Martin Racing committing to the category for its inaugural season, then-to-be the 2020-2021 WEC Season.
+On the Friday prior to the 2019 24 Hours of Le Mans (14 June 2019), the full technical regulations regarding the new class were unveiled at the race's press conference.
+The regulations were teamed with the announcement of Toyota Gazoo Racing and Aston Martin Racing committing to the category for its inaugural season, then-to-be the 2020–2021 WEC Season.
 Aston Martin confirmed the use of the Valkyrie road-going car as the spine of their hypercar, whilst Toyota hinted at the use of their GR Super Sport concept.
 The two manufacturers would join the supposed Glickenhaus team and ByKolles Racing for the first few races.

 On 19 February 2020, Aston Martin announced that they would be postponing their Le Mans Hypercar project, as the announcement of the joint ACO-IMSA Le Mans Daytona h (LMDh) rules led the company to reconsider their plans on the project.
 In addition, the company planned to re-join Formula One in 2021 for the first time since the late 1950s as a factory-backed team.

 On 11 May 2020, the FIA announced it had approved proposed changes to the LMH technical regulations, which would see a decrease in maximum power output from 585 kW to 500 kW, and minimum weight of the cars from 1100 kg to 1030 kg.

 Debut and LMDh convergence

 In 2021, just a few days after Peugeot revealed their 9X8 Hypercar, the IMSA and the ACO announced that they would converge their respective sports prototype rulesets into one class.
 This unified prototype class is named differently in the FIA World Endurance Championship and IMSA SportsCar Championship (Hypercar and Grand Touring Prototype (GTP), respectively).
 This convergence allows the Le Mans Hypercars to compete in the IMSA SportsCar Championship in tandem with its sister LMDh cars, starting from 2023.
 This effectively allowed LMH and LMDh cars to race in both North American and world championships together, a level of commonality between Europe and America not seen in top-level sportscar racing for several decades.

+In 2025, it was announced that the Hypercar class would be allowed to participate in the Asian Le Mans Series with customer teams and Pro/Am lineups.
+This also meant that LMH vehicles would be eligible to compete in the AsLMS starting from the 2026/27 season.